-What are the timeframes for the appeals process for Medicaid covered services?
+What are the timeframes for the internal health plan appeal process for denied Medicaid covered services?

-You will have sixty (60) days from the date of Superior's Notice of Adverse Benefit Determination (denial) letter to appeal the decision.
-Superior will acknowledge your appeal by sending you a letter within five (5) business days of receipt, complete the review of the appeal and send you an appeal response letter within thirty (30) calendar days.
-The appeal review can be extended up to fourteen (14) days if you ask for an extension, or if Superior believes the extension will benefit you.
+You will have sixty (60) Days from the date of Superior's Notice of Adverse Benefit Determination letter to appeal the decision.
+Superior will acknowledge your appeal by sending you a letter within five (5) Business Days of receipt of your appeal, complete the review of the appeal and send you an appeal response letter within thirty (30) Days after receipt of the initial written or oral request for appeal.
+An additional 14 Days may be added to process the appeal, if you request an extension or Superior shows that there is a need for additional information and how the delay is in the member's interest.
 If more time is needed for Superior to gather facts about the requested service, you will receive a letter with the reason for the delay.
 If you do not agree with Superior's decision to extend the timeframe for the decision on your appeal, you can file a complaint.

-How can I ask for continuity of current authorized services?
+How can I continue my current authorized services while my appeal is being processed?

 You can ask to continue current authorized services when you appeal Superior's Adverse Benefit Determination.
-To continue receiving a service that is being ended, suspended or reduced, your request to continue a service must be made within 10 business days of the date of Superior's Notice of Adverse Benefit Determination letter, or before the date services will be discontinued as a result of the Adverse Benefit Determination, whichever is later.
+To continue receiving a service that is being ended, suspended or reduced, your request to continue a service must be made within ten (10) Calendar Days of the date of Superior's Notice of Adverse Benefit Determination letter, or before the date the currently authorized services will be discontinued, whichever is later.